 If your false teeth were already uncomfortable, this problem might have been exacerbated by the pressure from your false teeth sitting on the gums.

-Everyday wear and wear
+Everyday wear and tear

 Loose dentures due to everyday wear and tear are also common.
 Partial and full dentures can be damaged if cleaned incorrectly or left to soak in denture cleaner too long.
 This is especially true of certain materials such as acrylic resins, which are more susceptible to damage if left to soak in Steradent overnight.